 The defense of the freedom of press is more important than ever.
 Even in free societies it is endangered: the patterns of suppression of information are becoming more subtle.
-The “Leipzig Media Congress”, which was organized by the Media Foundation in October 2010 and which formed the thematic framework of the award ceremony 2010, was dedicated to this issue.

 By awarding further prizes – such as the “Golden Dove” for the best documentary of a talented newcomer at the International Leipzig Festival for Documentary and Animated Film (formerly known as “Talent Dove”), the “Günther Eich Prize” and the “Axel Eggebrecht Prize”, the Foundation promotes culturally and qualitatively sophisticated work in text, sound and film.

 All awards of the Media Foundation are summarised under the generic term “Leipzig Media Award”.Diese Seite ausdrucken